the-nicksant/ballastlane-pokedex/README.md

 > **📘 Development Journey:** See [Prompt Engineering Timeline](./docs/prompts-used.md) for a detailed chronicle of the iterative development process, showcasing strategic prompt engineering techniques used to build this production-ready application.

+> **🤖 Generative AI Task :** See [Generative AI Task](./docs/generative-ai-task.md) to check my thinking process on prompt engineering for designing a complex Table Component.

 ---

 ## 🎯 Project Overview